calaldees/teachingWorkshops/teacherEducation/constructivisum.md

 Constructivism, discovery, collaboration (1.5 Hours)
 ----------------------------------------------------

+Discussion about

 ITT CCF 4.6
 > Questioning is an essential tool for teachers; questions can be used for many purposes, including to check pupils’ prior knowledge, assess understanding and break down problems.

-TASK: Reading/Research (45 min) Async
+TASK: Find out ...
+(10min) Async
-Here is some suggested reading
-Explore the concept of constructivism
+Explore the concept of "constructivism", what is it?

-(After understanding what constructivisum is I suggest reading "Constructivism is not a pedagogy" by David Daidu as this is an excellent counterpoint)

 TASK: Activity Concept (15 min) Async
-* Previously you have considered leading knowledge transfer to the class (e.g. our small microteaching experiment) With this new knowledge about constructivism we are to:
+* Previously you have considered leading knowledge transfer to the class (e.g. our small microteaching experiment)

+With this new knowledge about constructivism we are to:
 * Construct a possible concepts for a Computing based activities that could be considered constructivist/discovery/collaborative based
     * What would we need to prepare in advance?